Jackie-tech/Forms-HTML/README.md

 # Forms-HTML
-A unique html form to create a person's details
+An html form for creating a person's details